SlaviXG/RESTful-JSON-API-in-GO/README.md

 This project demonstrates the creation of a RESTful JSON API in Go, focusing on good RESTful design practices.
 It covers basic web server setup, routing, handling requests, and returning JSON responses.

 ## Credits:
-Shout out to to Cory Lanou for explanation.
+Shout-out to to Cory Lanou for explanation.

 ## Requirements
 - Go